voize-gmbh/reakt-native-toolkit/README.md

 ### Expose Kotlin flows to React Native

 The toolkit allows you to directly expose Kotlin Flows to React Native and supplies you with utilities to interact with them.
+This is usefull for flows which represent a state.

 A flow exposed to React Native could look like this: